alensiljak/gnucash-portfolio/README.md

 # gnucash-portfolio
-A collection of tools for managing a portfolio with GnuCash
+A collection of tools for managing an investment portfolio in GnuCash

-The purpose of the project is to provide tools that help in managing a portfolio in GnuCash.
+The purpose of the project is to provide tools that help in managing an investment portfolio in a GnuCash book.
-The code will mostly be written in Python.
+The code is mostly written in Python.

-The gratification is the sense of freedom by having direct access to your financial data and being able to retrieve any statistic or information you want, and not depending on others to do it for you.
+The gratification comes from the sense of freedom, of having direct access to your financial data and being able to retrieve any statistic or information you might want, and not depending on others to do it for you.

 Retrieving currency exchange rates is a part of this suite.

 ## Running

+### Preparation

 - Config: In order to run the scripts, copy `settings.json.template` into `settings.json` and customize the settings by editing the file.
 - Register the library with